-Living and learning in a foreign country offers students a remarkable opportunity to engage with different cultures, societies, and languages, creating an experience that will be cherished for a lifetime.
+Living and learning in a foreign country presents a remarkable opportunity to engage with different cultures, societies, and languages, offering the kind of experience that will remain cherished across a lifetime.
 The University of Chicago manages its own study abroad programs, in which a group of two dozen students travels abroad with our own professors.
-This assures the quality of the teaching and curriculum, the relevance to the College’s Core curriculum or the student’s major, and the transferability of credit and financial aid.
+This management assures the quality of the teaching and curriculum, the relevance to the College’s Core curriculum or the student’s major, and the transferability of credit and financial aid.

-The College offers 45 quarter- and year-long study abroad programs in 20 countries.
+The College offers over 50 quarter- and year-long study abroad programs in 20 countries.

 Financial Aid and Scholarships